CindyJS/CindyScriptPygments/README.rst

 as introduced by `PEP 414`_ for Python 3.3.
 The 2to3 fixer might be able to make the code work with those versions of Python.

-It also doesn’t support Jython since it makes use of isolated surrogates for some internal data structures, which Jython doesn't support.

 Contrary to the current implementation of Pygments’ built-in parsers, this package supports unicode symbols outside the basic multilingual plane even on narrow (UTF-16) builds of Python 2.7.